Best Cheap Eats in San Francisco

 Buffalo Chili at Tommy’s Joynt

 The hofbrau is San Francisco’s version of the grab-a-tray cafeteria, except with a bar and carving station.
-The phenomenon is best experienced at Tommy’s, where you’ll find daily dinner plates with specials like roast beef, brisket, corned beef or turkey and a side dish for just $9.75.
-Our pick is the buffalo chili served over rice for just $6.75, with a fresh sourdough roll and butter on the side.
+The phenomenon is best experienced at Tommy’s, where you’ll find daily specials like roast chicken, braised lamb shank, corned beef or pulled pork, all for less than $12.
+Our pick is the buffalo chili served over rice for just $8.25, with a fresh sourdough roll and butter on the side.

 Vietnamese Sandwich or Spring Rolls at The Soapbox Cafe